 Our caring team of professionals includes nurses, occupational therapists, physiotherapists, personal support workers, home support workers, cleaners, social workers, dieticians and speech language pathologists.
 We deliver the highest quality client support at home, in the community and in long-term care facilities.

-VHA is an active member in twelve Ontario Health Teams in the regions where we provide service and also actively participates in other integrated care initiatives with partner organizations.
+VHA is an active member in eighteen Ontario Health Teams in the regions where we provide service and also actively participates in other integrated care initiatives with partner organizations.